This post may contain affiliate links. Please read our disclosure policy.

 - 2 tablespoons all-purpose flour

-- powdered sugar , optional for topping
+- powdered sugar -optional for topping

 Instructions

-- Preheat the oven to 425°F (220°C).
-Generously coat a 10-ounce ramekin with 1/2 tablespoon of butter, ensuring the cake will come out effortlessly.
+- Prep the Ramekin: Preheat oven to 425°F (220°C).
+Generously butter a 10-ounce ramekin using 1/2 tablespoon of butter.

 Notes